shiltemann/CTF-writeups-public/writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 67.94 seconds
 ```

-so, there's a telnet service running, we connect, and are greeted by santa:
+so, there's a telnet service running, we connect, and are greeted by Santa:

 ```bash